Buyers Under-Contract Transaction Process

 - Schedule a final pre-settlement walk-through inspection.

 You can complete your side of Settlement from your home state, or overseas.
-The documents can be FedEx or Email to you, and usually must be FedEx back as you will need to deliver original notarized copies.
-We help coordinate these details with the title company.
+The documents can be delivered to you via FedEx, email or DocuSign, or we can often set up a mobile notary.
+You will need to deliver original notarized copies (if using financing) or if this is a cash sale, DocuSign may be sufficient.
+We help coordinate these details with the Title Company that is handling the transaction.
 In Utah, all closings are performed by title companies.
-Settlement, and then Closing shall take place only when all of the following occur:
+Buyers are often confused by "Settlement" and "Closing."
+Settlement shall take place only when all of the following occur:

-- Buyer and Seller have signed all documents required by REPC, Title, Lender, etc.
+- Buyer and Seller sign all documents required by REPC, Title, Lender, etc.

-- Any monies required to be paid have been delivered by Buyer and/or Seller.
+- Any monies required to be paid by Buyer and/or Seller, have been delivered.

-- The proceeds of the new loan have been "funded"
+- The proceeds of the new loan are "funded" by the mortgage provider.

-- Then all closing docs are "recorded" at the County Recorders office.
+- Then all closing documents are "recorded" at the County Recorders office.

-- Receive keys, garage door openers, manuals, warranties.
+- The Buyer can receive keys, garage door openers, manuals, warranties.

 The property is now yours, so move on in and enjoy, Congrats!